BOARD POLICY

 Delegation

-As a delegation, any citizen of the District, parent of a child enrolled in District schools, students, member of the staff, or representative(s) of an organization operating in the District may address topics not appearing on the agenda.
-The Board will not take action on any item presented under “Oral Communications,” except as agreed to by a majority of members present.
-The Board may consider requests made under “Oral Communication” for items to be placed on the agenda at a future date.
+As a delegation, any member of the public may address topics not appearing on the agenda.
+The Board will not take action on any item presented under “Public Comments” except as agreed to by a majority of members present.
+The Board may consider requests made under “Public Comments” for items to be placed on the agenda at a future date.

-“Oral Communication” will be heard near the beginning and ending of all regular and adjourned regular business meetings.
+“Public Comments” will be heard near the beginning and ending of all regular Board meetings.

 The president may limit the time devoted to presentations.
 Advance notice of a delegation’s intention to appear is requested.